nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 feeling did not wrestle and sprawl with appetite and dark desire all over the pages.

 Dreams of making something with words.
-What could he make ... and fashion?
+What could he make<span class="three-dots"></span>and fashion?
 Could he ever create Art?
 Art, around which vague, incomprehensible words and phrases stormed?
 What was art, anyway?
 Was it more than a clear-cut presentation of a vivid impression of life?
 Only